networknt/light-rfcs/light-4j/0015-merge-status.yml-of-light-4j.md

 If there are conflicts(most likely in existing projects which are already merge with status.yml manually), the light-status.yml should overwrites the status.yml defined in its own project.(**need to discuss**)

+## Alternate solution

+Instead of rename the framework's default status.yml.
+To rename user's customizerd status.yml to application.yml would be better.
+The reasons are:

+1. In the light-4j, almost every module has a config file that has the same name with the module.
+If we rename the framework's status.yml to light-status.yml would make some confusion.

+2. More backward compatible.
+For those people who prefer manually merge status.yml.
+There would be no changes for them.
+For those people who want to automatically merge, simply providing an application-status.yml.
+Their customized status code would be merged automatically.

+The merging rule should be

+If the status code in application-status.yml is not contained by status.yml, the status code will be append to default status list.

+If the status code in application-status.yml is contained by status.yml, an Exception should be thrown since the status code in status.yml is used by framework itself, they should be immutable.

 ## Backward Compatible:

 I don't see any compatible issue unless they have duplicate error codes for their business with error codes for the platform.
 Besides those info in light-4j/status.yml is only for the framework.